convox/docs/docs/console/notifications.md

 ### [*rack*] Updating rack to: version *20160405223647*

-A rack update has been initiated.
+A Rack update has been initiated.
 Rack updates can take from a few seconds to several minutes to complete, depending on whether they require the backing EC2 instances to be restarted.
 Most updates do not require instance restarts.

 ### [*rack*] Updating rack to: count *3*